M.A. Degree Requirements

 Application to M.A.
 Candidacy

 Typically students apply for M.A. candidacy at the same time that they register for the fourth semester, in order to obtain the M.A. degree at the end of their fourth semester.
-This is done in consultation with the program Graduate Advisor.
+This is done in consultation with the program Director of Graduate Studies.

 Paper or M.A.
 Thesis